totalspectrum/spin2cpp/Spin2cpp.md

 EXTENSIONS
 ==========

-spin2cpp (and fastspin, which is just a different interface to spin2cpp) supports a number of extensions to the Spin language.
+spin2cpp (and flexspin, which is just a different interface to spin2cpp) supports a number of extensions to the Spin language.
 These are documented in the file "spin.md".

-spin2cpp and fastspin support compiling BASIC files.
+spin2cpp and flexspin support compiling BASIC files.
 The BASIC language is based on QuickBasic/FreeBasic, and is documented in the file "basic.md".

 LIMITATIONS